dion-labs/voxta-client/docs/getting-started.md

 ## Installation

-You can install the Voxta Python Client directly from PyPI:

 ```bash
 pip install voxta-client
 ```

-## Basic Usage
+## Quick Start

-The following example shows how to connect to a local Voxta server and send a simple message.
+The following example demonstrates how to initialize the client, connect to a local Voxta server, and send a message.

 ```python
 import asyncio